 II.
 MEMBERSHIP

-The SRSU Research Council will consist of eight faculty members: representing the College of Education and Professional Studies, School of Health Sciences, The College of Agriculture, Life and Physical Sciences and Rio Grande Campuses.
+The SRSU Research Council will consist of eight faculty members: representing the College of Education and Professional Studies, School of Health Sciences, The College of Agriculture, Life and Physical Sciences, and Rio Grande Campuses.
 Efforts should be made to ensure that the membership represents the diversity of disciplines offered at SRSU.

 The faculty members will be appointed by the Faculty Assembly and Faculty Senate for three-year terms.
 If there are issues filling vacancies in the membership, previous recipients of research enhancement grants will be asked to fill those vacancies, but it will be a priority to maintain disciplinary diversity on the Council.